openstack-k8s-operators/ci-framework/roles/cifmw_cephadm/README.md

   a fully qualified domain name (e.g. server1.bar.com).
 When false, the Ceph spec should use a short hostname (e.g. server1).

+* `cifmw_cephadm_ns`: Name of the OpenStack controlplane namespace used in configuring swift objects.

 Use the `cifmw_cephadm_pools` list of dictionaries to define pools for Nova (vms), Cinder (volumes), Cinder-backups (backups), and Glance (images).
 ```